wlwg/private-docker-registry/README.md

-# Manually Set Up A Private Docker Registry
+# Use Docker to Set Up A Private Docker Registry

 ## Description